I Walk the Line (film): Plot

 Henry Tawes is an aging sheriff in the small town of Gainesboro, Tennessee, who is becoming bored with his wife, Ellen, and his life.
-He meets young Alma McCain, oldest daughter of a poor family led by her single father.
-Her age is ambiguous, but she is clearly far younger than Henry.
+He encounters the comely Alma McCain, who is far younger than Henry and the oldest daughter of a moonshining family new in the county.

-Henry and Alma become romantically and physically involved.
-Her family learns and is very accepting of the relationship, appearing also to take his advice to destroy their still before a visiting excise official named Bascomb is likely to find it.
+Alma makes herself available to Henry, a seduction supported by her father and brother as protection for their illegal whiskey business.
+When Tawes discovers the McCain still, after learning that a Federal "revenuer" named Bascomb is in town sniffing around, he demands that they destroy it immediately.

 A deputy, Hunnicutt, starts taking an interest in the McCains.
 Henry's wife also suspects that he is having an affair and confronts him.
 Bascomb organizes a search of the county, with the McCains of particular interest; Henry also learns from him that Alma is married, her husband being in prison; he becomes angry that she hadn't told him, but then they make love and he proposes that they run away together.
 She is reluctant, fearing the response of her family, but they arrange to leave for California the next day.

 In the meantime, Hunicutt visits the McCain family, looking for an illegal still, where he meets Alma.
-After an argument, the deputy draws his weapon and shoots dead the family dog in front of her.
+After implying that he knows what's going on with her and Sheriff Tawes, and coming on to her, the deputy draws his weapon and shoots dead the family dog in front of her and proceeds to move on her.
+Her father and brothers are coming home and witness this from a distance.
+In the original theatrical release and the version shown on free over-the-air network broadcast television for decades, her father shoots the deputy with his rifle from a distance on a hill, to protect his daughter from attack.
+That scene is removed from the video release version.

 The film cuts forward to scenes of Tawes being informed that his deputy is missing and the McCain family frantically packing up their still.
 Tawes visits the McCains to find them disposing of Hunicutt's body.
 He tells them to "clear out" and disposes of the deputy's body by dropping it into a reservoir.
 As he returns from disposing of the body, he is met by Bascomb, who has found the remains of the McCain still.
 Henry starts searching for Alma and pursues the McCain family, finding her with them; he fights with her father and brother, shooting her father, but Alma attacks him with a farmer's hook.
 Neither injury is fatal.
-Leaving him in the road, alive but badly injured, the McCains drive off.
+Leaving him on the road, alive but badly injured, the McCains drive off.